truelav/ESI/README.md

             ( "/products" )

             ( "/dashboard" ) -> ( "/inventory" ) -> ( "/users" ) -> ( "/products" )

             ( "/presentation" )

 TO DO LIST :

+    [ ] - BACKEND - Import many items
+                    1. Import CSV File and parse each column, and save in DB [ ] - BACKEND - Save Image for Product
+                    1. Import CSV File and parse each column, and save in DB

     [ ] - BACKEND : Finish All the Products Controllers (AddMultipleProducts, EditProduct, DeactivateSingle, ActivateSingle, DeactivateMultiple and ActivateMultiple)
     [ ] - BACKEND : Finish Authorization (Create JWT Cookie, Validate JWT Cookie, Refresh JWT and pull user role)